Australia: The Ultimate Adventure Guide

 • Melbourne to Cairns: 2,800 km

-• The Great Barrier Reef: 2,300 km long
+• The Great Barrier Reef: 2,300 km long—visible from space

 Best Time to Visit

-Australia spans multiple climate zones:
+Australia spans multiple climate zones, making timing dependent on destinations:

 Northern Australia (Tropical)